 Health Information Management, B.S. to Law, J.D.
 Accelerated Program

-Saint Louis University's accelerated B.S. in Health Information Management to Law, JD, program is designed for students who demonstrate academic success in health management and related coursework and are interested in pursuing a law degree.
+Saint Louis University's accelerated Bachelor of Science in Health Sciences with a concentration in health information management to Juris Doctor program is designed for students who demonstrate academic success in health management and related coursework and are interested in pursuing a law degree.

-Students in the HIM Program learn about the complex rules and regulations impacting healthcare and health data.
-This establishes a strong foundation for students interested in going to law school and pursuing a Juris Doctorate.
+SLU health information management (HIM) blends the study of medical sciences, information technology, legal concepts and health care management.
+Students in the health information program learn about the complex rules and regulations impacting health care and health data.
+This establishes a strong foundation for students interested in going to law school and pursuing a Juris Doctor degree.

-This accelerated program enables health information management majors to obtain their undergraduate and graduate degrees in six years.
+This accelerated track enables health information management students to obtain their undergraduate and graduate degrees in six years.

-The B.S. in Health Information Management is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+SLU's B.S. in health information management is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 Saint Louis University School of Law has been continuously accredited by the American Bar Association (ABA) since December 1924.
 The accrediting body is the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association, 321 North Clark Street, Chicago, IL 60654, 312-988-6738.

-Students must be in their fifth semester of collegiate study on the HIM to JD Accelerated Track and apply to SLU Law
+- Students must be in their fifth semester of collegiate study on the health information management to J.D. accelerated track and apply to SLU Law.

-Accepted students begin SLU Law School coursework during the fourth year.
+- Accepted students begin SLU law school coursework during their fourth year.

-After successful completion of the first year of the SLU Law School coursework, the student will be awarded the B.S. of HIM degree and continue in the SLU Law School program.
+- After successful completion of the first year of the SLU law school coursework, students will be awarded the B.S. of health information management degree and continue in the SLU law school program.

 Roadmaps are recommended semester-by-semester plans of study for programs and assume full-time enrollment unless otherwise noted.